-In a previous post, we talked about two ways customers approach test case management.
 In this post, we’ll focus on doing test case management with Axosoft Wiki.

 QA teams approach testing in three main ways with Axosoft: